EricaLinaG/Emacsn/README.md

     `emacs -with-profile test --debug-init`.

-so that any problems can be managed.
+so that any first run problems can be managed.

 ## Emacs-home